Egyptian invasion of Harar: Battle of Tadjoura

 According to survivors, Munzinger, his wife and child arrived in Tadjoura on 5 October to open the roads between Ankober and Tadjoura for contact with King Menelik of Showa; he was also instructed to annex the Afar Sultanate of Aussa and penetrate areas such as Wollo Province.
 Munzinger's forces consisted of 350 soldiers, two guns, and 45 camels.
-Reaching Aussa on 14 November, the Egyptian forces were attacked at night by a large number of Gallas.
-The Afar and Galla forces under Sultan Muhammed Hanfadhe destroyed the Egyptian army, leaving only a small number who fled to Massawa.
+Reaching Aussa on 14 November, the Egyptian forces were attacked at night by a large number of Issa.
+The Afar and Issa forces under Sultan Muhammed Hanfadhe destroyed the Egyptian army, leaving only a small number who fled to Massawa.
 Amongst those killed were Munzinger and his family.

 Soon after the destruction of the Egyptian expedition, Arabs from Mocha (then ruled by the Ottomans) attempted an invasion of Zeila and Aussa.
 The ulama of Aussa, however, repulsed the Ottoman Yemenis out of their territory.
 Isma'il Pasha replaced Munzinger with Muhammad Rauf Pasha.
 Rauf was instructed to lead a large force of Egyptian and Turkish soldiers into southeastern Ethiopia, beginning his conquest of eastern Ethiopia.

-Battle of Hakim
+Conflicts with Harar Oromo

+According to Egyptian administrator Rauf Pasha the emir Muhammad of Harar had instigated Oromo resistance against Egyptian forces:

+He said to them: "The Turks will take your children and make them into soldiers and send them to Zeila."
+I worked very hard among their families to put out the fire that the emir had lit.

 The battle of Hakim was fought by the Egyptians and the Harar Oromo tribes.
 According to the Oromo, their elite were told to approach Mount Hakim to make peace with the Egyptians.
 However, this was a trap to kill the elite to intimidate the other Oromo in the area.
 According to the Oromo sources, no Oromo leader in Hakim survived.

 Rauf continued to march towards Harar.
-He received a mid-1875 letter in Arabic from the Sultan of the Jaarso Adam Ashabbiye, who had participated in skirmishes between the Egyptians and Oromo.
+He received a mid-1875 letter in Arabic from the Garad of the Jaarso Adam Ashabbiye, who had participated in skirmishes between the Egyptians and Oromo.
 The garad praised Rauf in the letter, swearing allegiance and surrendering his kingdom; the garad and his people were Muslims, and did not want to fight the Egyptians.
 Rauf entered Jarso in early October 1875, and was welcomed by 62 Jaarso leaders who had agreed to surrender their territories to him.

 Expeditions into Nole and Ala territory (1874–1875)

-In 1874, the Egyptians led a large force from Zeila to Hararghe.
-The Nole and Ala, the most powerful groups in the region, led a series of campaigns against them.